tiukenywil11/hugo-blog/tiukenywil11_blog/content/posts/phweb3festival-hackathon-experience.md

 ---
 # Introduction

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; I haven't posted in a long time, because I was busy learning more about blockchain technology for my job.
-ButI decided to add a blog entry today, because I was fortunate enough to be able to participate in a web 3 hackathon event by [Philippines Web3 Festival](https://www.phweb3festival.com/) as a mentor.
+But I decided to add a blog entry today, because I was fortunate enough to be able to participate in a web 3 hackathon event by [Philippines Web3 Festival](https://www.phweb3festival.com/) as a mentor.
 The details of the hackathon event can be found [here](https://www.phweb3festival.com/events.html)

 ![phweb3festival](/img/phweb3festival/phweb3festival_hackathon.jpg)